Yord/pxi/README.md

 Pixie's philosophy is to provide a small, extensible frame for processing large files and streams with JavaScript functions.
-Different data formats are supported through a plugin infrastructure.
+Different data formats are supported through plugins.
-Pixie ships with plugins for JSON, CSV, SSV, and TSV by default, but users can customize their pixie installation by picking and choosing from all available plugins.
+JSON, CSV, SSV, and TSV are supported by default, but users can customize their pixie installation by picking and choosing from more available (including third-party) plugins.

 Pixie works its magic by chunking, deserializing, applying functions, and serializing data.
 Expressed in code, it works like this: